 Real estate vacancies in Casa Conejo are 4.0%, which is lower than one will find in 73.8% of American neighborhoods.
 Demand for real estate in Casa Conejo is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Casa Conejo neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Casa Conejo neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.9% of the households here have four, five, or more cars.
 That is more cars per household than in 98.2% of the neighborhoods in the nation.

 Did you know that the Casa Conejo neighborhood has more Dutch and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.7% of this neighborhood's residents have Dutch ancestry and 22.0% have Irish ancestry.